pixlee/android-sdk/README.md

                 PXLClient.initialize("Your Pixlee api key", Your Pixlee secret key"")

                 // (Optional) if you use UI components and want
-                // to let PXLPhotosView, PXLPhotoRecyclerViewInGrid, PXLPhotoRecyclerView and PXLPhotoProductView
+                // to let PXLWidgetView, PXLPhotoRecyclerViewInGrid, PXLPhotoRecyclerView and PXLPhotoProductView
                 // fire 'openedWidget', 'widgetVisible' and 'openedLightbox' analytics events, use this.
                 PXLClient.autoAnalyticsEnabled = true